SAP/spartacus-docs/_pages/dev/features/asm.md

 ## Spartacus ASM aware development guidelines

-Before ASM was released, the occ userId used for an athenticated user was the special occ user "current", represented by the constant `OCC_USER_ID_CURRENT`, like in this example:
+Before ASM was released, the occ userId used for an authenticated user was the special occ user "current", represented by the constant `OCC_USER_ID_CURRENT`, like in this example:

 ```typescript
   load(): void {